Luciano Burti

-Luciano Pucci Burti (born 5 March 1975) is a Brazilian racing driver who briefly raced in Formula One.
-He is now a commentator for TV Globo.
+Luciano Pucci Burti (born 5 March 1975) is a Brazilian former racing driver who raced in Formula One in 2000 and 2001.
+He was later a commentator for TV Globo.

 Early career

 Burti's early career saw him graduate through the usual channels and he found himself in British Formula 3 driving for the crack Stewart Racing team.
 In his second season of F3 in 1999 he finished runner-up to Marc Hynes, but it was third-placed Jenson Button who would go on to achieve stardom in Formula One.
 Burti impressed when testing the Stewart F1 car that season and became Jaguar's tester for 2000, mainly down to the lobbying of Jackie Stewart, the outgoing team-boss.

 Formula One career

 2000–2001

 A surprise Grand Prix début came on 16 July 2000 at the Austrian Grand Prix, when he was called up at short notice as a replacement for the ill Eddie Irvine.
 Having tested consistently well for Jaguar in the 2000 Formula One season and with a race start already under his belt, he was promoted to the race team alongside Irvine in 2001, replacing the retiring Johnny Herbert.
 However, he fell out of favour after just four races, and was replaced by ex-Arrows driver Pedro de la Rosa.

 Burti found a seat immediately at Prost, where the underperforming Gastón Mazzacane had been sacked.
 Burti raced competently for Prost and recorded his highest finish - eighth place - at the Canadian Grand Prix; he also occasionally qualified ahead of his highly experienced teammate Jean Alesi.
 However, his most notable moment in the first half of the season was an accident at the German Grand Prix - unable to avoid the slowing Ferrari of Michael Schumacher, whose gearbox had failed seconds after the race start, Burti struck the back of Schumacher's car, launching his Prost into a destructive cartwheel over the Arrows of Enrique Bernoldi.
 None of the three drivers were injured and all took the restarted race, from which Burti spun out on the 23rd lap.